isabella232/primetime.en/help/programming/tvsdk-2.5-for-android/ad-insertion/clickable-ads/t-psdk-android-2.5-separate-clickable-ad-process.md

 # Separate the clickable ad process{#separate-the-clickable-ad-process}

-You should separate your player’s UI logic from the process that manages ad clicks.
+You should separate your player's UI logic from the process that manages ad clicks.
 One way to do this is to implement multiple fragments for an activity.

 1. Implement one fragment to contain the `MediaPlayer`.